Problem

 Pricing depends on the confirmed problem, scope, responsibilities, timeline, platforms, and management needs.
 Fees, payment terms, and any ongoing work are stated in writing before an agreement is signed.

 No specific business result is guaranteed.
-BPOCM can provide the defined process, written scope, Roadmap, assigned responsibilities, implementation management, testing, and evaluation described in the agreement.
+BPOCM can provide the defined process, written scope, Roadmap, assigned responsibilities, authorized implementation, implementation management, testing, documentation, education, and next-decision support described in the agreement.

-Start with the service-specific Fit-Check so the next decision is based on the real problem, desired outcome, timeline, budget, and fit.
+Start with the service-specific Fit-Check so the next decision is based on the real problem, intended experience, desired outcome, current situation, timeline, budget, and fit.

 Choose a date and time, then complete the service-specific form so the meeting can focus on the real problem, outcome, timeline, budget, and fit.